5 Ways to Stay Healthy Right Now

 How to stay healthy during a coronavirus lockdown

-The following 5 ideas can help you stay healthier even if you and your family find themselves housebound.
+The following 5 ideas can help you stay fit and keep mental health issues at bay.

 If you are suddenly working from a non-office environment, and stressing about normality collapsing all around you, it is understandably easy to lapse into poor posture and slouch around much of each day.